13. React Express Auth Template Overview

 before navigating back home.

-For instructions on deployment, check out the Marcy Lab School Docs guide on making sure to follow the instructions for deploying both a server and a database.
+For instructions on deployment, check out the Marcy Lab School Docs guide on How to Deploy On Render making sure to follow the instructions for deploying both a server and a database.